Copied from the Bootstrap template.

-I am a postdoctoral researcher at the Institute for Advanced Study.
-Starting July 2024, I will be an Assistant Professor of Statistics and Data Science at Yale University.
+I am an Assistant Professor of Statistics and Data Science at Yale University.

 Past Visits